 - Manage stress

 - Eat healthful fats

-- Eat lots of fibre
+- Eat lots of fiber

 - Quit smoking

 It is advisable to consult a GP if you have too high of symptoms, however, you may want to consider taking the following vitamins to help support a more healthy and balanced system:

-Vitamin d regulates insulin and the thyroid hormone.
+Vitamin D regulates insulin and the thyroid hormone.
 It can also balance blood sugar, allowing the body’s natural hormone cycles to function more effectively.

-Avogel – marianna kilburn – https://www.avogel.co.uk/health/sleep/6-hormones-that-can-affect-your-sleep/
+- Avogel – marianna kilburn – https://www.avogel.co.uk/health/sleep/6-hormones-that-can-affect-your-sleep/

-Wakefit (2020) –https://www.wakefit.co/blog/hormones-sleep-deep-connection/
+- Wakefit (2020) –https://www.wakefit.co/blog/hormones-sleep-deep-connection/

-Hopkins medicine – grace –https://www.hopkinsmedicine.org/health/wellness-and-prevention/how-does-menopause-affect-my-sleep#:~:text=Many%20women%20experience%20sleep%20problems,%2C%20says%20Pien%2C%20there’s%20help.
+- Hopkins medicine – grace –https://www.hopkinsmedicine.org/health/wellness-and-prevention/how-does-menopause-affect-my-sleep#:~:text=Many%20women%20experience%20sleep%20problems,%2C%20says%20Pien%2C%20there’s%20help.